jgress-lt/default_chatapp/README.md

 python main.py          # Start FastAPI server
 ```

-## 🎯 Usage
+## Usage

 1. **Send Messages**: Type your message and press Enter to send
 2. **Multi-line Input**: Use Shift+Enter to create new lines
 3. **Clear History**: Click the trash icon to clear chat history
 4. **Theme Toggle**: Click the theme button to switch between light/dark modes
+5. **Function Calling**: Ask questions like "What time is it?" or "What's 5+3?" to see automatic function calling
-5. **Request Tracking**: Each request gets a unique ID for tracking in logs
+6. **Request Tracking**: Each request gets a unique ID for tracking in logs
+7. **View Logs**: Check the server terminal to see detailed logging of user questions and function calls

-## 🔌 API Endpoints
+## API Endpoints

 ### Core Endpoints
 - `GET /` - Root health check
 - `GET /health` - Detailed health status with timestamp
-- `POST /api/chat` - Stream chat completions from Azure OpenAI
+- `POST /api/chat` - Stream chat completions from Azure OpenAI with automatic function calling
+- `GET /api/kernel/status` - Semantic Kernel status and plugin information
+- `GET /api/kernel/health` - Kernel health check

 ### Request Format
 ```json